Creates a column object representing an Date datatype.

 Add-Table 'Members' { New-DateColumn 'Birthday' -NotNull }

-Demonstrates how to create a required date
+Demonstrates how to create a required date column.

 Add-Table 'Members' { Date 'Birthday' -Sparse }

-Demonstrate show to create a nullable, sparse date
+Demonstrate show to create a nullable, sparse date column when adding a new table.

 Add-Table 'Members' { Date 'Birthday' -NotNull -Default 'get`date`()' }